webrecorder/public-web-archives/README.md

 YAML was chosen as it strikes a good balance between readability and being easily processable by a wide variety of tools.

-The file contains a top level `webarchives` keys, and each web archive is presented under a unique id.
+The file contains entries for each known web archive and what common APIs the web archive supports.
-The web archives are listed alphabetically by id in the file.

-The web archive definition for each archive contains different fields based on the type of archive, although there is a lot of repetition in the fields.
-The focus initially is on clarity rather than conciseness to ensure the format is easy to understand.

-The hope is that the format would be self-documenting or at documented directly in the yaml file.
+The hope is that the format would be mostly self-documenting and/or documented directly in the yaml file.
 The intent is for the format to be a 'living standard' that may adapt as needed.

-For more details about the format, please consult the latest version of the file.
+For more specifics about the current format, please consult the latest version of the file.

 ### What archives are included in the list?